chanchalmittal/Ticket-Alignment-System-Using-AI/readme.md

 - **Smart Moderator Assignment**

   - Automatic matching of tickets to moderators based on skills
-  - Fallback to admin assignment if no matching moderator found
+  - Fallback to admin assignment if no matching moderator is found
   - Skill-based routing system

 - **User Management**